rth1894/tui-handwriting/README.md

 - **Reset Button**: Resets the canvas image if user wants.

 ## Dataset
-We use the **EMNIST Dataset** for training and testing the handwriting recognition model.
+We are using the **EMNIST Dataset** for training and testing the handwriting recognition model.
 More details and download the dataset here:
 [EMNIST Dataset (nist.gov)](https://www.nist.gov/itl/products-and-services/emnist-dataset)